shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/040-entity.md

 You've got a `BundleDefinition`, which also knows your `BundleCollection` as well as the `BundleEntity`, so everything is perfectly set up.

 **Just one more thing is missing:**
-The Shopware platform does not know your `BundleDefinition` yet!
+Shopware 6 does not know your `BundleDefinition` yet!

 Your custom definition has to be defined as a tagged service, using the `shopware.entity.definition` tag.
-Registering a service to the Shopware platform works just like in Symfony itself, it has to be registered to the DI container using a configuration file.
+Registering a service to Shopware 6 works just like in Symfony itself, it has to be registered to the DI container using a configuration file.
 What an DI container is and how it works, **won't** be explained as part of this tutorial.
 Head over to the [Symfony documentation](https://symfony.com/doc/current/service_container.html) to figure out more about the DI container and service registration in Symfony.

-The Shopware platform is looking for a `services.xml` file in your plugin automatically, but you need to place it into the proper directory.
+Shopware 6 is looking for a `services.xml` file in your plugin automatically, but you need to place it into the proper directory.
 By default it is expected to be in the following location relative to your plugin's base class: `Resources/config/services.xml`
 In this example, the full path then would be `<plugin root>/src/Resources/config/services.xml`, so go ahead and create this file.

 The structure of a Symfony configuration file is also not explained here, make sure to have a look at the [Symfony documentation](https://symfony.com/doc/current/service_container.html).
 In order to maybe use auto wiring, we mostly use a class' FQCN as service IDs, so you immediately know which class to expect from a given service.

-As already mentioned, your `BundleDefinition` has to be registered using the `shopware.entity.definition` tag, because the Shopware platform is looking for definitions by looking for this tag.
+As already mentioned, your `BundleDefinition` has to be registered using the `shopware.entity.definition` tag, because Shopware 6 is looking for definitions by looking for this tag.

 Here's the `services.xml` as it should look like now: